kirkegaard/go-rle/README.md

 # go-rle
-RLE encoder and decoder for golang
+RLE (or Run-length encoding) encoder and decoder for golang